 It’s acting to block threats as advanced attacks are being set up, rather than reacting to attacks when they happen, or after the fact.
 Predicting threats requires acquiring data unrivaled in scale and scope.
 OpenDNS sees over 70 billion daily Internet requests across our global network, and we convert this data into intelligence using algorithmic classifiers.
 What’s really cool is our focus on pioneering security automation, preventing researchers from becoming a bottleneck in attack forecasting.

 So when you stop by the OpenDNS booth at Navigate 2015, take a look at how quick and easy it is to add a predictive, cloud-delivered security layer, using OpenDNS with Continuum.
 And in the mean time, try out OpenDNS Umbrella for MSPs.
-The trial is free and doesn’t even require a credit card to sign up.
+The trial doesn’t even require a credit card to sign up.
 If you’re still not sure, you can check out this video demo to see how it works.

 OpenDNS is an exhibitor at Navigate 2015, our second annual user conference in Las Vegas, Nevada.
 Click here for more information about the event!